B i o g r a p h y

 Working around the increasingly busy Mostly Autumn schedule, I managed a few guest appearances; with The Accidental Tourists in support to my all-time-faves All About Eve; Andi Aitchison’s The Fisherkings; and studio sessions for the extremely talented Julia Jenkins and for multi-instrumental-progger Guy Manning.

 By late 2004 I had a desire to re-visit the more formal playing of my school days and joined the York based flute ensemble A Garland of Flutes.

 In 2005 Heather and I began to air our ‘dressing-room project’, acoustic duo, Odin Dragonfly.
 This adventure took us around the UK and to The Netherlands as guests to Fish, (on whose acoustic live album ‘Communion’ the two of us also appear as backing vocalists) and on a successful headline tour around the UK.
 July 2007 saw the release of the album ‘Offerings’.
 One of the highlights of this period was the opportunity to spend a day in the studio with Thijs van Leer.
-Odin Dragonfly had been the opening act for Focus’ York show and we two flute players really hit it off - the results of which can be heard on my MySpace.
+Odin Dragonfly had been the opening act for Focus’ York show and we two flute players really hit it off - the results of which can be heard on the Media page.

 Performing with the duo gave me the confidence to brave the stage alone with solo performances at the Mostly Autumn Convention in early 2007 and as support act to Fairport Convention among others.